State regulators approve Medinah Temple landlord of proposed temporary Chicago casino

 But that would seemingly require an expedited timeline from the chronically understaffed Gaming Board.
 The agency has taken at least a year to vet each of the five other new casinos that were authorized under a massive statewide gambling expansion signed into law by Gov. J.B.
 Pritzker in 2019.

-“Just as we did with those applicants, the IGB is evaluating, vetting and investigating the Bally’s Chicago casino application in an ethical, efficient, independent and thorough manner that satisfies our statutory obligations and safeguards public trust and confidence,” Illinois Gaming Board Administrator Marcus Fruchter said.
+“Just as we did with those applicants, the IGB is evaluating, vetting and investigating the Bally’s Chicago casino application in an ethical, efficient, independent and thorough manner that satisfies our statutory obligations and safeguards public trust and confidence,” said Marcus Fruchter, the board’s administrator.

-He added that his agency’s investigation is “moving forward and that Bally’s is cooperating with IGB staff,” but wouldn’t comment on when a determination of “preliminary suitability” could be decided.
+Fruchter said his agency’s investigation is “moving forward and that Bally’s is cooperating with IGB staff,” but wouldn’t say when a determination of “preliminary suitability” might be decided.

 A public presentation will precede that decision, which would allow the company to start setting up shop.

-Last spring, Lightfoot abruptly picked Bally’s as her casino operator from among three finalists without any substantial input from a City Council committee that had been ostensibly convened to handle all matters related to the long-coveted gambling mecca.
+Last spring, Lightfoot abruptly named Bally’s as her casino operator from among three finalists without any substantial input from a Chicago City Council committee that had been ostensibly convened to handle all matters related to the long-coveted gambling mecca.

 Bally’s plan is staunchly opposed by River North Ald.
 Brendan Reilly (42nd), who has predicted a rise in crime and traffic around the temporary casino at Medinah — a location selection he has also lambasted as an eleventh-hour “switcheroo.”